Am I Eligible?

 The Program will accept applications from eligible, Pennsylvania homeowners who meet the following criteria:

 Properties that are eligible for PAHAF are dwellings located in Pennsylvania and that are one- to four-unit residential properties, specifically: Single-family/row home (attached or detached properties); condominium units; cooperatives; and manufactured/mobile homes.

-Homeowner has experienced a financial hardship as a result of the COVID-19 pandemic and is seeking assistance with past due mortgage and housing-related expenses incurred since January 1, 2020 (including a hardship that began before January 21, 2020 and continued after that date) and is at least 30 days past due on the mortgage payments and/or housing-related expenses for which they are requesting PAHAF assistance.
+Homeowner has experienced a financial hardship as a result of the COVID-19 pandemic and is seeking assistance with past due mortgage and housing-related expenses incurred since January 1, 2020 (including a hardship that began before January 1, 2020 and continued after that date) and is at least 30 days past due on the mortgage payments and/or housing-related expenses for which they are requesting PAHAF assistance.
 Note: forward mortgage payment is the only assistance type that does not require a delinquency to be eligible.

 Homeowner is at least 30 days past due on the mortgage payments and/or housing-related expenses for which they are requesting PAHAF assistance, except for forward mortgage assistance, for which, as a standalone option, mortgage payments cannot be delinquent to receive funding.